-Odds are we've all got a little disc-shaped device in our homes that lets us rest easy…no, I'm not talking about your Roomba.
-I'm talking about the smoke alarms that tell us we'll be alerted in time should fire or fumes put us in danger.
-But even though they tend to look similar and are all built with the same purpose in mind, different smoke detectors actually work in several different ways.
-Detection technologies are tailored to different types of fires and smoke densities, and it's best to be aware of the variations so you can make the smartest choices possible when protecting your home and family.
+Are All Detectors Created Equal?
+Odds are we've all got a little disc-shaped device in our homes that lets us rest easy - and no, we're not talking about your robot vacuum.
+If you guessed correctly, we're referring to the smoke alarms that tell us we'll be alerted in time should fire or fumes put us in danger.
+Even though they tend to look similar and are all built with the same purpose in mind, various smoke detectors work in several different ways.
+Detection technologies are tailored to numerous types of fires and smoke densities and it's best to be aware of these variations so you can make the smartest choices possible when protecting your home and family.

-IMPORTANT NOTE: While smoke and carbon monoxide often go hand in hand, CO can be emitted without the tell-tale smoke.
-To be safe, it's important to have BOTH types of detectors in your home, or a combination detector that takes care of both in one device.
+IMPORTANT NOTE: While smoke and carbon monoxide often go hand in hand, CO can be emitted without the telltale smoke.
+To be safe, it's important to have both types of detectors in your home - or a combination detector that takes care of both in one device.

-Simple Explanation: The smoke that gets into the detectors blocks the ELECTRICAL CURRENT, which sounds the alarm.
+Simple Explanation: The smoke that gets into the detectors blocks the electrical current, which sounds the alarm.

-Ionization takes place when the americium-241 releases radiation in the form of alpha particles, which separate single electrons from the oxygen and nitrogen atoms within the chamber.
+Ionization takes place when the Americium-241 releases radiation in the form of alpha particles, which separate single electrons from the oxygen and nitrogen atoms within the chamber.
 These separated electrons - known as "free electrons" - have a negative charge, which draws them toward the positively charged battery plate.
 In the meantime, the positively charged, electron-deficient nitrogen and oxygen ions are drawn to the chamber's negatively charged plate.

 As the electrons and ions move toward their respective plates, the device's electronics are aware of the slight electrical current that their movement produces.
 When smoke particles enter an ionization chamber, they attach themselves to and absorb the ions, neutralizing them and disrupting the electrical current.
-The detector senses the change in current, and an alarm is sounded.
+The detector senses the change in current and an alarm is sounded.

 A common fire safety measure in many homes, ionization alarms are generally very cost effective, and are particularly good at detecting very small amounts of smoke, as would occur with a quick-flaring fire.
 We recommend Kidde's Micro Ionization and Wireless Interconnectable Ionization alarms.

-Simple Explanation: When smoke blocks the LIGHT RECEPTORS of this type of unit, an alarm sounds.
+Simple Explanation: When smoke blocks the light receptors of this type of unit, an alarm sounds.

 Long and Complicated Explanation: Sometimes referred to as optical detectors, photoelectric smoke alarms use light-sensing technology to identify the noxious fumes.
-Typically, this system is made up of three main elements: a light source (incandescent or LED), a lens (which focuses light from the source we just mentioned into a concentrated beam), and a photo-sensor, which is usually placed at a 90° angle to the light beam.
+Typically, this system is made up of three main elements: a light source (incandescent or LED), a lens (which focuses light from the source we just mentioned into a concentrated beam) and a photo-sensor, which is usually placed at a 90° angle to the light beam.